 PRO TIP: Don’t forget a map for this hike; there are no marked trails.
 It’s Paria Canyon-Vermilion Cliffs Wilderness.

 |Paria Canyon, Kanab, Map||Vermilion Cliffs and Grand Canyon||Hikers guide to Paria Canyon|

 Coyote Buttes South Permit – How to Get It?

-So, there are two ways to obtain a permit for hiking to Coyote Buttes South.
-You can try to get an online permit.
-However, if you stay in Kanab during your Arizona road trip, you can enter the walk-in lottery the day before the hike at the BLM Kanab Visitor Center.
+There are two ways to obtain a permit for hiking to Coyote Buttes South.
+You can try to get an online Advanced Permit.
+However, if you stay in Kanab or Page during your Arizona road trip, you can enter the Daily Lottery two days ahead of the permit date.

-- January 1 – for a permit during April
+- January 1 – Reservations accepted starting at 12 noon MST for a permit during April

 - February 1 – for a permit during May

 - March 1 – for a permit during June